PipeWeave: Synergizing Analytical and Learning Models for Unified GPU Performance Prediction: Conclusion

 \section{Conclusion}

-We present \textsc{SynPerf}, a unified framework that synergizes knowledge-guided analytical modeling with data-driven learning to achieve high-fidelity GPU performance prediction.
-By decomposing kernels into fundamental pipeline demands and capturing complex runtime interactions via an MLP, \textsc{SynPerf} demonstrates state-of-the-art accuracy and generalization across diverse kernels, workloads, and hardware generations.
+We present \textsc{PipeWeave}, a unified framework that synergizes knowledge-guided analytical modeling with data-driven learning to achieve high-fidelity GPU performance prediction.
+By decomposing kernels into fundamental pipeline demands and capturing complex runtime interactions via an MLP, \textsc{PipeWeave} demonstrates state-of-the-art accuracy and generalization across diverse kernels, workloads, and hardware generations.
 Beyond prediction, we validated its practical utility in diagnosing hardware-specific inefficiencies and guiding targeted optimizations.

 Future work will focus on two main areas.
-First, we will extend \textsc{SynPerf} to complex distributed settings, incorporating support for multi-node clusters and advanced parallelism strategies such as Expert Parallelism (EP).
+First, we will extend \textsc{PipeWeave} to complex distributed settings, incorporating support for multi-node clusters and advanced parallelism strategies such as Expert Parallelism (EP).
 Second, we plan to broaden our model-guided optimization method by developing automated tools that detect performance bottlenecks and enhance configuration logic for more production kernels.